gggruja/PAC_SRB_2020/infrastructure/README.md

 From directory of backend and frontend where the Dockerfile is.

 ### Dashboard
-In a dashboard folder there is dashboard that needed to be imported - grafana for monitoring.
+In a dashboard/grafana folder there is dashboard for grafana for monitoring services.

 ### Realm folder inside infrastructure/terraform